 How should you respond?

-Should you ignore the infraction since you know your child is having a hard time right now, given all the disappointments and tensions of the pandemic
+Should you ignore the infraction since you know your child is having a hard time right now, given all the disappointments and tensions of the moment?
+NO,

-lockdown?
-No, not unless you want your child's misbehavior to escalate.
-You child is trying to tell you something, and their "misbehavior" will get
+not unless you want your child's misbehavior to escalate.
+You child is trying to tell you something, and their "misbehavior" will get louder if they

 Should you crack down, so your child understands that your limits still hold?
 Well, you definitely want your child to listen to your limits.
 But your child